Elías Piña Province: History

 After the Independence in 1844, the town was elevated by the Dominican government to the category of municipality of the Azua province, but again the town was abandoned by its inhabitants.
 After the "Restoration War" (1863–1865), some families from other towns close to the Haitian border came to live in Bánica.
 The town of Bánica was the first place where Dominican President Rafael Trujillo implemented his campaign against the Haitians, later known as the Parsley Massacre.

 The territory belonged to the province of Azua until it became part of the province of Benefactor (now San Juan) when said province was created in 1938.
-Within the plans of "Dominicanization of the border" of the dictator Rafael Leónidas Trujillo, the province of Elias Pina was officially created in 1942.
+In 1942, in accordance with dictator Rafael Trujillo's plans for "Dominicanization of the border", the province of San Rafael was split off from Benefactor.
+The province was renamed La Estrelleta in 1965 in honor of the Battle of La Estrelleta.
+It was renamed again in 1972 to its current name, Elías Piña.

 Origin of name

 Colonel Elías Piña was an officer of the Dominican army during the Dominican War of Independence.
 He was born in La Margarita, close to Comendador and died in 1845 when he was attacking a fortified position in Bánica.